AdobeDocs/workfront.en/help/quicksilver/scenario-planner/overview-reconcile-allocations-between-projects-initiatives.md

 * Publish initiatives to projects

-  For more information, see Update or create projects by publishing initiatives in the Adobe Workfront Scenario Planner.
+  For more information, see [Update or create projects by publishing initiatives in the Adobe Workfront Scenario Planner](../scenario-planner/publish-scenarios-update-projects.md) .

 Both processes create a connection between the projects and their corresponding initiatives.
 After connecting them, you can manage their resource allocations by comparing them and ensuring that they match.